wexeis/Documentation/03_Exercises/03_JavaScript/javascript-basics-01/readme.md

 - Get to your submission folder under exercises/javascript-basics-01
 - Each step has a prepared html file to work with, use it
+- You should create a javascript file for each step with the name of the step.
+> e.g : Step_1.html + Step_1.js
 - COMMIT AFTER EACH STEP, call each commit by the name of the step

 ## References